 Using HTTPS maintains your business reputation.
 When an insurance company or website does not use an SSL certificate, Google flags that as a non-secure site, which can affect your brand identity.

 There are various types of security certificates based on the needs of businesses.
-Companies can choose from multiple certificates like domain validation, wildcard certificate, and extended validation.
+Companies can choose from multiple certificates like domain validation, wildcard SSL certificate, and extended validation.

 3. Multifactor Authentication (MFA)